-As part of a national initiative sponsored by former president Barack Obama (“The President’s Interfaith Community Service Campus Challenge”), the Office of Religious and Spiritual Life has partnered with Habitat for Humanity and an array of religious groups for the past six years to create opportunities for students to engage in community service with people from diverse religious backgrounds and beliefs.
+The Office of Religious and Spiritual Life partners with Habitat for Humanity and an array of religious groups to create opportunities for students to engage in community service with people from diverse religious/spiritual backgrounds and beliefs.

 Want to get involved?

 No experience or special skills are required, and you don’t need to be “religious.”
-All that’s required is a big heart, an open mind, and a commitment to show up (on time!) and stay till the end.
+All that’s required is a big heart, an open mind, and a commitment to show up (on time!) and stay through the end.